Two skyscrapers joined by a bridge that is a swimming pool

 Those who are fortunate enough to own an inground swimming pool are familiar with the ongoing energy costs of operation.
 Even the newest energy-efficient swimming pool pumps, filters, and heaters can cost alot more to operate than the typical person is anticipating.
 Many astute inground swimming pool owners have turned to alternative energy sources and systems to help reduce their costs, such as geothermal, wind, and solar.
 This post from Solar Industries gives a nice primer on Solar Heating of swimming pools, and also introduces a book that will give the prospective solar swimming pool heater customer all of the relevant information that they would need to get started.

 Here is an excerpt from the post:

-Click here to see the post and the infographic
+click here see the entire post

-Click here to read the entire post
+Click here to see the infographic